brunch/brunch/docs/faq.rst

 I want to start new project with Brunch.
 What's the workflow?
 -------------------------------------------------------------

-* Create new project (usually from brunch-with-chaplin skeleton) ``brunch new project --skeleton git://github.com/paulmillr/brunch-with-chaplin.git && cd project``.
+* Create new project (preferably from brunch-with-chaplin skeleton if you're building big app) ``brunch new project --skeleton git://github.com/paulmillr/brunch-with-chaplin.git && cd project``.
 * Create HTML mockups in ``app/assets`` directory (``login.html``, ``user.html`` etc.) & corresponding styles.
 * Watch application files with ``brunch watch --server`` and see the results in browser on ``localhost:3000``.
 Auto-debug styles in browser with ``auto-reload-brunch`` which will automatically reload browser page on every page.
 * When all mockups are done, create app classes for them with ``brunch generate``.
 E.g. ``brunch generate scaffold user``.